kqu18/cse15l-lab-reports/lab3.md

 ```

-Note that if we only want the file information but not te specific occurences, we can simply use `-rl` instead:
+Note that if we only want the file information but not te specific occurences, we can simply use `-rl` instead (-l is used to display only the filenames of the files that contain the search pattern, rather than the actual matching lines):

 ```
 # grep -rl demo

->> grep -rl "Lucayans"
+>> grep -rl "Bahamas" ./travel_guides/berlitz1/WhatToFWI.txt
+./travel_guides/berlitz2/Bahamas-WhereToGo.txt
+./travel_guides/berlitz2/Canada-WhereToGo.txt
+./travel_guides/berlitz2/Bahamas-Intro.txt
+./travel_guides/berlitz2/Bahamas-WhatToDo.txt
 ./travel_guides/berlitz2/Bahamas-History.txt

 ```